KatherineFlorez/Challenge_EASE_SOLUTIONS/README.md

 # Proyect structure
 The proyect is devided in 4 files

- 1. Challende_EASE_SOLUTIONS.cpp: Contains main function of the proyect
+ 1. Challende_EASE_SOLUTIONS.cpp: Contains main function of the project
     * Read the matrix information.
     * Calls the method to obtain the longest path information.
     * Prints the information.
  2. Methods.h: Header file with the declaration of class "Methods" with a default constructor and destructor and the definition of the methods.
     * Public methods:
-      * PrintLongestPath: Print into console the given path.
+      * PrintLongestPath: Print into the console the given path.
       * ReadFile: Read .txt file and save the information.
-      * InfoLongestPath: Main method to calculate decrasing longest path into the matrix.
+      * InfoLongestPath: Main method to calculate decreasing longest path into the matrix.
     * Private Methods:
-      * DFS: Depth Fisrt Search algorithm for search the longest decreasing length starting of each of the elements of the matrix.
+      * DFS: Depth First Search algorithm for search the longest decreasing length starting of each of the elements of the matrix.
-      * GetPathInfo: Calculate the steep and save the path of an specific initial point and maximun length.
+      * GetPathInfo: Calculate the steep and save the path of a specific initial point and maximum length.
 3. Methods.cpp: Contains the methods declared in Methods.h
 4. InfoLongestPath.h: Header file that contains the declaration of the structure InfoLongestPath, that contains:
-   * The maximun Steepest.
+   * The maximum Steepest.
-   * The maximun Longest.
+   * The maximum Longest.
    * The elements of the decreasing longest path.

-# Test ejecution:
+# Test execution:
 The project requests the location of the input .txt file through a message on the console: Enter file location:
 ```markdown
 Enter file location: (Input/xxx.txt)